dev-sys-do/sealci/docs/arch/scheduler.md

 ## Lexicon

 - Step: a step is a CI job unit.
 - Agent: an agent is a computing node registered with the scheduler.
-They constitute a pool of available computing resources.
+- Agent pool: the set of all registered agents.
+It is a scheduler's entire knowledge about available computing resources.
 - Scheduling: selection of an agent on which to execute a received step.
 - Step execution stage: the state of the execution of a step (running, sucessful, failed).